All Episodes

 Let's make America great again.

-A bunch of child molesting ****.
+A bunch of child molested.

-And you're cool **** you want to fight your brother.
+You want to fight your brother.

 A bunch of babies.

-in the context of discussing the Nathan Phillips conference are you really going to defend what they were saying?
+Are you really going to defend what they were saying?

-That tape, no, I'm not.
+No, I'm not.

 I'll explain it to you.

-I'll explain it to you because that was the threatening environment that these kids found themselves in that then if you actually read not the whatever press release you're referring to today, but D.C.
-McAllister, the one boy in particular, when the Native American leader came up right to him playing his drum, he said, I wanted to smile him be non-threatening he had written an extensive response to what had actually happened here.
+That then, if you actually read not the whatever press release you're referring to today, but D.C.
+McAllister, the one boy in particular, when the Native American leader came up right to him playing his drum, he said, I wanted to smile and be non-threatening.

-They are boys 15, 16, 17 year olds young teenagers being verbally attacked and intimidated by grown men of those men I don't care what color they were black, yellow, purple, red they are grown men and they were attacking young boys.
+Every one of those men, I don't care what color they were, black, yellow, purple, red, they are grown men and they were attacking young boys.

-You know about shame of themselves this is not about racism or anything of such these are grown men out of identity politics attacking young people I don't want to hear any talk about racism from any of you and calling them out for their racist racist bigotry and them Attacking young boys.
+I don't want to hear any talk about racism from any of you and calling them out for their racist, racist, bigotry and them attacking young boys.

-Created the conflict.
+They created the conflict.

-They created the condoms.
+They created the conflict.

-It's an inability to address how these boys dealt with the native elder.
+It's an inability to address how these boys dealt with the Native elder.

 Because you refuse to deal with that, you want to say, oh, hang on.

-We've got to add hang on, hang on.
+We've got to add a race.

 Wait a second.

-We gotta add a fact here.
+We've got to add a fact here.

 That's my interpretation.